ealva/dottytech/resume.md

 ### Fujitsu Philippines, Application Development Engineer / Solutions Architect, 1996 to 2003

-* As part of a global software development team, lead a small local team in the implementation of WOSA/XFS device drivers for Fujitsu's (then) next-generation automated teller machines.
+* As part of a global software development team, led a small local team in the implementation of WOSA/XFS device drivers for Fujitsu's (then) next-generation automated teller machines.
-* Lead a small development team that enabled the company to achieve ISO 9001:2000 certification.
+* Led a small development team that enabled the company to achieve ISO 9001:2000 certification.
 * As part of the first solutions architecture team, worked on ensuring that the technical viability of the company's responses to project bids are sound and solid.
 * The dot-com bubble of 2000-2002 significantly affected the company and I was laid off (among others) towards the end of 2003.